 The regular harness costs $145.99 and the ‘H’ style harness is $163.99.
 It is very cheap compared to most on the market.

 The Deco Sidemount bladder can be mounted on the harness in a horizontal or vertical position.
 Most would opt for a horizontal configuration, to keep buoyancy over the lower torso and route the LPI effectively across the chest.

-I’ve always favored a very minimalist approach to sidemount rigs; and have previously made DIY rigs from MSR bladders and DiveRite Trim Pillow.
-The Trim Pillow is very small capacity (10lbs/4.5kg) and not ideal for novice sidemount divers who have yet to dial-in their weighting/buoyancy.
-I can dive it with 2x AL80 plus 2xAl40… but many would struggle to float 2x Al80 only.
-Making sidemount rigs directly from MSR hydration bladders is quite an involved process; especially if you want to fit an LPI/OPV – cutting, placing and sealing the components requires a level of technical skill.
+I’ve always favoured a very minimalist approach to sidemount rigs, and have previously made DIY rigs from MSR bladders and DiveRite CCR Trim Pillow.
+The Trim Pillow is a very small capacity (10lbs/4.5kg) and is far from ideal for novice sidemount divers who have yet to dial in their precision weighting and buoyancy.

-The Deco Sidemount solves that ‘DIY dilemma’ and provides an exceptionally economical and minimalist sidemount rig that will suit travelling, warm-water, sidemount divers…. and those who want something super-sleek for extreme restrictions in caves or wrecks.
+The Deco Sidemount solves that ‘DIY dilemma’.
+It comes in a homemade price range but requires no DIY work except for assembly.
+In return, it provides an exceptionally economical and minimalist sidemount rig that will suit travelling, warm-water, sidemount divers.
+The minimalism and streamlined nature of the rig also make it ideal for those divers who want something super-sleek for extreme restrictions in caves or wrecks.

-For more details, or to order, see the Deco Dive Equipment WEBSITE.
+For more details see the Deco Dive Equipment WEBSITE.

 Andy Davis is a RAID, PADI TecRec, ANDI, BSAC, and SSI-qualified independent technical diving instructor who specializes in teaching sidemount, trimix, and advanced wreck diving courses.